tom-ai/sophia-website/README.md

 The domain is registered with Cloudflare.

-Email routing with `contact@sophiadignam.co.uk` protects a personal email address.
+Email routing with protects a personal email address.
 Postmark can be configured for SMTP.

 Details on the closed issue: https://github.com/tom-ai/session-musician-sd/issues/7